 Rabbi Miller’s wife Debby, whose father was the Rabbi of Great Britain’s third-largest congregation and the author of several books on Judaism, grew up in Glasgow, Scotland, and graduated with a degree in Jewish education from the world-famous Gateshead Jewish Teachers Training College.
 Over the last thirty years she has taught virtually every grade in Jewish day schools, and currently teaches at Akiva Academy.

-The Millers are the proud parents of eleven children and twenty-five grandchildren (so far!)
+The Millers are the proud parents of eleven children and thirty grandchildren (so far!)